Cosmetology Teacher Training in New Jersey

 License renewal period

 Continuing education required

 In New Jersey, if you want to become a cosmetologist, you will not need a separate licensure than practitioners.
 However, there are additional hoops you have to go through, and be mindful of the renewal fee.
 You must earn your license, plus complete 6 months of work, and gain 500 hours at a school including a 30 hour course that covers teaching skills.
 Practitioners do not have to take continuing education courses.
 You will renew by September 30th of even-numbered years, and pay a $60 fee to the New Jersey State Board of Cosmetology and Hair Styling.

-New Jersey Board of Cosmetology
+Contact the New Jersey State Board of Cosmetology

-- PO Box 45003
+- PO Box 45003 Newark, NJ 07101

 The New Jersey State Board of Cosmetology can help you with updating your name or change of address information, acquiring out-of-state licensing, renewal and other useful forms, as well as answer other questions about obtaining a New Jersey cosmetology license.